GitHub vs GitLab: Open Source Hub or Full DevOps Platform?

 What is the verdict on GitHub vs GitLab?

-GitHub and GitLab are both excellent platforms supporting the complete software development lifecycle.
-GitHub is the undisputed leader for open-source and community-driven projects, with the best AI tools via Copilot and the largest ecosystem of integrations.
-GitLab excels as an all-in-one DevOps platform with superior built-in CI/CD and security features, especially for organizations requiring self-hosting.
-The choice depends on your priorities: do you choose the largest ecosystem and AI support, or an integrated DevOps platform with self-hosting capabilities?
+GitHub and GitLab are both excellent platforms supporting the complete software development lifecycle, but their philosophies differ significantly.
+GitHub is the undisputed leader for open-source and community-driven projects, offering the best AI tools via Copilot, the largest ecosystem of integrations, and a seamless developer experience.
+GitLab excels as an all-in-one DevOps platform with superior built-in CI/CD, security scanning, and project management, especially for organizations requiring self-hosting or wanting to eliminate tool sprawl.
+The choice depends on your priorities: do you value the largest ecosystem, best AI support, and composable tooling, or do you prefer a fully integrated DevOps platform with self-hosting capabilities and built-in compliance features?
+Both platforms evolve rapidly and continue adopting each other's strongest features.

 Which option does MG Software recommend?

 At MG Software, we use GitHub as our primary platform for version control and collaboration.
-The integration with GitHub Actions for CI/CD, Copilot for AI-assisted development, and Vercel for deployments creates a seamless development workflow.
-We value GitLab for its superior built-in security scanning and recommend it to clients who require self-hosting for compliance or data sovereignty.
-For most web projects, GitHub offers the best balance between functionality, community, and integrations.
+The integration with GitHub Actions for CI/CD, Copilot for AI-assisted development, and Vercel for automatic deployments creates a seamless development workflow that maximizes our productivity.
+Every push to main automatically triggers a production deployment via Vercel, and pull requests get automatic preview deployments for review.
+We value GitLab for its superior built-in security scanning and recommend it to clients who require self-hosting for compliance, data sovereignty, or internal policy requirements.
+For most web projects, GitHub offers the best balance between functionality, community, and integrations with our existing ecosystem of Vercel, Supabase, and Linear.

 Frequently asked questions